 The interest in Grin is very much based on the technology behind it.
 Let’s find out, what makes Mimblewimble so interesting.

-To put it simple: Mimblewimble’s greatest feature is its ability to replace the technology used by Bitcoin with a lighter version.
+To put it simply: Mimblewimble’s greatest feature is its ability to replace the technology used by Bitcoin with a lighter version.
 Bitcoin is using a bookkeeping model called UTXO.
-The down side of UTXO is the data usage, which starts to grow significantly when transaction amounts grow.
+The downside of UTXO is the data usage, which starts to grow significantly when transaction amounts grow.
 The blockchain of Bitcoin has every single transaction ever done in it.

-Each transaction in the Bitcoin blockchain is also more complicated under the surface than average user sees in the wallet software.
+Each transaction in the Bitcoin blockchain is also more complicated under the surface than the average user sees in the wallet software.
 If you make one transaction of 10 Bitcoins to your friend, it might actually consist of 10 different outputs.
-Think if you handed 10 euros to your friend in cash using coins of 20 cent, 50 cent and 1 euro.
+Think if you handed 10 euros to your friend in cash using coins of 20 cents, 50 cents, and 1 euro.

-Here is a video (should start at 6:15) of how Mimblewimble solves this issue.
+Here is a video (which should start at 6:15) of how Mimblewimble solves this issue.